florianneukirchen/qgis_data_clock/README.md

 The following combinations of rings and wedges are implemented:
 Year-Month, Year-Week, Year-Day, Week-Day, Day-Hour.

-The result is a HTML file with an interactive Plotly chart.
+The result is a HTML file with an interactive Plotly chart (including a tooltip on hover).

 > Requires [Pandas](https://pandas.pydata.org/) and [Plotly](https://plotly.com/python/)